 Day Three– Destin has been named one of the Top 10 Places in the world to live and boat by Boating Magazine, and boating is a must for the perfect travel itinerary.
-Visitors can rent all manner of recreational watercraft, including fishing boats, pontoon boats, power boats, and sailboats, to explore the Emerald Coast.
+Visitors can rent all manner of recreational watercraft, including fishing boats, pontoon boats, power boats, sailboats, and jet skis to explore the Emerald Coast.
 You’ll want to rent or charter a boat, or take the Crab Island Shuttle Boat, to check out Crab Island, an underwater sandbar and popular gathering spot for boaters.
-The sandbar offers a unique mixture of activities in a beautiful tropical setting, including floating restaurants and mobile food vendors (who come to you by boat) and even the occasional band playing on a floating stage!
 Click here to see available boats.
-If you’re in the mood for an adventure, check out the Crab Island Adventure Tour, a 4 hour boat excursion that includes an inflatable water park, snorkeling, shelling, kayaking, paddleboarding AND a stop at Crab Island to check out the festivities.
+And if you’re in the mood to be entertained, check out the Crab Island Adventure Tour, a fun-filled captained boat excursion that includes an inflatable water park, snorkeling, shelling, kayaking, paddleboarding AND a stop at Crab Island to check out the festivities.